wurmlab/genevalidator/README.md

-get GeneValidator to identify problems with predicted genes
+Identify problems with predicted genes
 ===============

 This is a GSoC 2013 project.<br>